HiroshiNohara/Offline-face-attendance-application/README.md

 ## Acknowledgement

-Face recognition algorithm used in this application is from a paper published by T.Ojala et al. in 1996, see **Reference**.
+- Face recognition algorithm used in this application is from a paper published by T.Ojala et al. in 1996, see **Reference**.

-Simultaneously， this application uses several open source frameworks in the development process, which can be viewed in the application via `Settings`-`Application version`-`Open source related`, thanks to the open source spirit of these framework authors.# Offline face attendance application
+- Simultaneously, this application uses several open source frameworks in the development process, which can be viewed in the application via `Settings`-`Application version`-`Open source related`, thanks to the open source spirit of these framework authors.

 ## Reference